gvwilson/sensibleadventures/nardica/nardica.md

 "Anything as might be a danger to Halley gets our attention," the sergeant growled.
-"Particularly anything as might blow up and turn this place into another Bharati."
+"Particularly anything as might turn this place into another Bharati."

 The crowd murmured in agreement.
 Twenty years before,